 Logic Locking is a revolutionary technique for protecting Intellectual Property of Integrated Circuits from myriad security threats, such as reverse engineering, overbuilding, piracy, and hardware Trojan insertion.
 In this student-led Logic Locking Conquest Challenge, participants will attempt to attack designs locked with state-of-the-art methods.
-The 2020 challenge was a spotlight on Sequential Locking.
-Participants provided with a selection of locked sequential designs (netlists) with varying complexity and key sizes.
+This year's challenge emphasizes the assessment of large designs (large IPs, large "keys").
+Can you find out what the keys are or what the IPs do?

-The Logic Locking Conquest is organized by Professor Ramesh Karri, researcher, Dr. Ben Tan, and PhD researcher, both from NYU CCS, and Moshiur Rahman from the University of Florida.
+The Logic Locking Conquest is organized by Professor Ramesh Karri, Research Assistant Professor Benjamin Tan, and PhD research students, Jitendra Bhandari and Abdul Khader Thalakkattu Moosa.

 Thank you to the National Science Foundation for their generous support of this competition